julian-rose/FreeRTOS-for-Agon/README.md

 <h4>Beta Demos</h4>
 A Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/Beta/DemoMOS/.
-DemoMOS uses the MOS API to access MOS services, including files, directory, and MOS devices including the keyboard, Uart, and I2C interfaces.
+DemoMOS uses the MOS API to access MOS services, including files, directory, and MOS devices including the keyboard, UART, and I2C interfaces.
 <p>

 A second Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/Beta/DemoDEV/.
 This demonstrates the new DEV API capabilities.
-Currently that is the full GPIO API, with a subset of the UART API still in development.
+Currently that is the full GPIO, UART and SPI APIs.
+The DEV I2C API is the last for beta development.

+<h5>SPI</h5>
+Note I read back all zeros from a Bosch BMP280 barometric sensor via SPI, but do successfully read an NXP MFRC522 RFID controller IC.
+I've checked my dodgy soldering with a meter.
+I don't own a scope to study the waveforms.
+But even if I could check the waveforms, there is little I can program to affect the eZ80 SPI controller output.
+There may be an incompatability between the eZ80 and BMP280 devices, and potentially other kinds of device.
+It may be my individual BMP280 is defective; or, it fell out the back of a factory before being tested or programmed.
+I've ordered another BMP280 from a different supplier, to randomise my chances - I can check the manufacturer code printed on the case - and will re-test that once it arrives.
+However, the DEV API SPI software looks okay for beta release and moving into its maintenance phase.

 <h3>License</h3>
 FreeRTOS / MOS for Agon is released under the MIT license.
 This is done mainly